HL7/davinci-deqm/input/pagecontent/datax.md

 - Unlike the Submit Data interaction, there is no need for out of band discovery.
 - The Consumer uses the Collect Data operation’s `lastReceivedOn` parameter for incremental data exchange - if the  parameter present, it is an incremental update and snapshot if not.
 - The same Snapshot and Incremental Requirements and Expectations described above for the Submit Data transaction apply for Collect Data.
 - If the Producer cannot support the lastReceivedOn parameter then it SHALL return a `400 Bad Request` http error code.
-An OperationOutcome **SHOULD** be returned stating that the `lastReceivedOn` parameter is not supported  as shown in the following example:
+An OperationOutcome **SHALL** be returned stating that the `lastReceivedOn` parameter is not supported  as shown in the following example:

    {% include lastupdated-notsupported-oo.md %}